CarloDePieri/odk_servermanager_docs/docs/source/config.rst

 mod_fix_settings section
 ~~~~~~~~~~~~~~~~~~~~~~~~

-These are settings required by specific ModFix module.
+These are settings required by specific ModFix modules.
 Do note that if a module is enabled the relative settings MAY be
 required.
 More specific information about single modfix can be found in the :doc:`modfix documentation <modfix_doc>`.

 .. program:: mod_fix_settings